AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v22/modules/module3/ex4.md

 To get to the gender attribute, you need to understand and know XDM.

 Gender is an attribute of Person, which can be found under Attributes.
 So to get there, you'll start by clicking on **XDM Individual Profile**.
 You'll then see this.
+From the **XDM Individual Profile** window, select **Person**.

 ![Segmentation](./images/person.png)

-From the **XDM Individual Profile** window, select **Person**.
 You'll then see this.
+In **Person**, you can find the **Gender** attribute.
+Drag the Gender attribute onto the segment builder.

 ![Segmentation](./images/gender.png)

-And in **Person**, you can find the **Gender** attribute.
-Drag the Gender attribute onto the segment builder.

 Now you can choose the specific gender out of the pre-populated options.
 In this case, let's pick **Male**.